Thimiru

 Thimiru is a 2006 Indian Tamil-language action film directed by Tarun Gopi (in his directorial debut), written by G. V. Renjith and produced by Vikram Krishna under G K Film Corporation.
 It stars Vishal, alongside Reema Sen, Sriya Reddy, Vadivelu, Manoj K. Jayan, Vinayakan and I. M. Vijayan.
 The music was composed by Yuvan Shankar Raja, while cinematography and editing were handled by Priyan and V. T. Vijayan.

-Thimiru was released on 4 August 2006 and became a major commercial success at the box office.
+Thimiru was released on 4 August 2006 and became a major commercial success.
 The film was dubbed in Telugu as Pogaru and was later remade in Kannada as Minchu.

 Plot

 Ganesh arrives from Madurai to continue his MBBS degree in Chennai.
 Srimathy, Ganesh's professor's daughter, wants to thank Ganesh for helping her escape from goons.
 When Ganesh and Srimathy meet, they are surprised as they already know each other, leading to Ganesh and Srimathy's past.

 Past: Eswari, an arrogant moneylender, lends money at usurious rates and goes after families who cannot repay the money.
 Srimathy's family gets into trouble with Eswari, where Ganesh helps Srimathy's folks.
 Eswari falls for Ganesh's bravery and proposes to him, but he rejects her.
 Eswari kidnaps Ganesh's parents and threatens him to accept her, but Ganesh thwarts her plans.
 Eswari angrily tries to kill Ganesh, but accidentally dies in a mishap.
 Eswari's brothers Periya Karuppu and Chinna Karuppu assume Ganesh and Srimathy to be responsible for their sister's death, where they resolve to kill them.

 Present: Chinna Karuppu learns that Ganesh and Srimathy are in Chennai and confronts him.
 Ganesh defeats Chinna Karuppu, who falls down from a building despite Ganesh trying to save him.
 Periya Karuppu confronts Ganesh and Srimathy, but Ganesh defeats him and reveals about his efforts to save Chinna Karuppu and Eshwari.
 Ganesh and Srimathy walk away after realizing their love for each other.